richardrosa-rc/RadioCtl/readme.txt

 Package contents:
-   radioctl  - The GUI program.
+   radioctl_{distro}  - The GUI program compiled for specific distributions. radiowrite_{distro}  - The command line program compiled for specific distributions. radioctl.conf - Sample configuration file (to reside in your HOME directory) Conventional-Ulster_orange.csv - Sample RadioCtl format input file (Conventional Frequencies in the Hudson Valley of NY) NyComCo-EDACS.csv - Sample RadioCtl format input file (NYCOMCO EDACS system in the Hudson Valley of NY) Ham_Sample.csv - Sample Ham Radio and Shortwave frequencies.
-   radiowrite  - The command line program radioctl.conf - Sample configuration file (to reside in your HOME directory) Conventional-Ulster_orange.csv - Sample RadioCtl format input file (Conventional Frequencies in the Hudson Valley of NY) NyComCo-EDACS.csv - Sample RadioCtl format input file (NYCOMCO EDACS system in the Hudson Valley of NY) Radioctl-Operation.odt - Documentation for the program (in Open Document Format).
+   Radioctl-Operation.odt - Documentation for the program (in Open Document Format).
-   Radioctl-DataFiles.odt - Documentation for the various file formats.
+   Radioctl-DataFiles.odt - Documentation for the various file formats. install.pl - PERL script to install the program

 Installation:
   Download from GIT via command: